Todmount/pronunciation-fetcher/README.md

 <details markdown="1" id=disclaimer><summary>Disclaimer</summary>
   <p><sub>
     *Audio scraped from <b>Oxford Learner’s Dictionary</b> (unofficial, not affiliated with Oxford Languages)<br>
     **Designed for use with Anki.
-This project is independent and not affiliated with the official Anki project.
+This project is independent and not affiliated with the official Anki project
   </sub></p>
 </details>